 Don’t try to skip this step.
 Not having a dedicated light source for your seedlings is sure to lead to flimsy stems and weak plants in the long run.
 You can even find small desk lamps that will work for starting seedlings.

-Don’t forget to read through our step by step tutorial to help you get started.
 And we’d love to have you join us in our Facebook group where you can share pics of your seedlings and get advice from fellow gardeners.